Azure/azureml-examples/tutorials/an-introduction/README.md

-# Getting started with Job Submission
+# An introduction to batch jobs in AzureML

 Interactive sessions are very useful for the initial phases of a project when you are exploring the data and potential ML techniques to solve a problem.
 Azure Machine Learning (AzureML) allows you to work interactively with either:

 * Notebooks in AzureML Studio
 * VS Code (connected to a compute instance)

-However, as a project progresses you often will want to run your ML tasks (data prep, training, deployment) as a job.
+However, as a project progresses you often will want to run your ML tasks (data prep, training, deployment) as a batch job.
 Some motivations for running ML tasks as a job include:

 1. *You need reproducibility*
 1. *You want to run long-running tasks, unattended*